Why Clumio Beats Cohesity

-The landscape is ever-changing in enterprise IT.
-The mindset for data management has shifted to a cloud first approach, which rejects the complexity of hardware, demands scale, and requires agility.
-At Clumio, we love innovating and flipping the industry on its head with new innovative technologies and services that change the customer experience.
+We’re in the midst of a colossal change for enterprise IT.
+With data lakes, cloud-native apps, AI and ML, the world has moved on very quickly from the traditional hardware + VMs oriented approach to IT. .
+At Clumio, we’re riding this wave, having created the industry’s first backup and recovery solution for cloud-first applications, data lakes, and big data workloads.
+Of course, you don’t have to take our word for it.
 Jim Boyer, CIO, Rush Memorial stated “Clumio has been a disruptor that’s taken us to a different level.
 It would be great if every vendor worked like this.”
 The result for Rush Memorial was a massive reduction in complexity needed to manage their data.
-Now they can focus even more on their mission of leading the way in healthcare by offering their community the best and most advanced medical experience.
+Now they can focus even more on their mission of leading the way in healthcare by offering their community the most advanced medical experience.

-Clumio has been leading with the industry’s first cloud native data platform to protect public, private, and SaaS clouds in one service, one single pane of glass, and one customer experience.
-We provided the industry’s first integrated, cloud-native data protection solution for AWS EC2, EBS, and RDS that took the industry well beyond snapshots.
-We provided the first RDS solution that decouples the data from the infrastructure, built a time-series data lake with record and row-level retrieval via direct SQL query.
+While our competitors have been making noise, we have been building.
+From the industry’s first integrated, cloud-native data protection solution for AWS EC2, EBS , and RDS that took the industry well beyond snapshots,we also delivered the first RDS solution that decouples the data from the infrastructure , built a time-series data lake with record and row-level retrieval via direct SQL query.
 And this is only the beginning for Clumio.

 #1 Clumio Data Management SaaS Delivers the Ultimate Simplicity